 Ain’t nothing like the real thing baby!
-Real St. Louis Gooey Butter Cake is a yeast bread topped with the namesake ‘gooey’ layer.
+St. Louis Gooey Butter Cake is a yeast bread topped with the namesake ‘gooey’ layer.
 Walk away from the cake mix and try this legacy treat instead!

 I first posted this recipe several years ago but it was lost in that dark hole called ‘Archives’ and seen by few.
-When the Food Network theme for this week called for ‘Cake’ I decided it was time to refresh this post for St. Louis Gooey Butter Cake and share it with more than me, myself and I.
+When the Food Network theme for this week called for ‘Cake’ I decided it was time to refresh this post for a real St. Louis Gooey Butter Cake and share it with more than me, myself and I.

 My Grandparents lived in the most charming little home on St. Louis South Side.
 Through the magic of Google Maps I was able to find their home and it’s funny how it seemed SO much larger to me as a girl but the influence of that woman, the sweetness she always showed me and the experience of spending time in her kitchen were huge.